-About a week ago we got the news that Tracy Pearce’s beautiful girl Trixie had flown Over the Rainbow Bridge.
-The online birdie community came together to support Tracy in her time of grief and remember sweet @TrixieRedBum.
-The following slideshow was created to honor Trixie, now watching over mom from the Rainbow Bridge.
-Rest in peace Trixie, always missed, forever loved.
+About a week ago we got the news that Tracy Pearce’s (@vampirebloom (Tw)/(IG)) beautiful girl Trixie (@TrixieRedBum (Tw)) had flown Over the Rainbow Bridge.
+The online bird community gathered in support financially and emotionally.
+We present this slideshow in honor of Trixie, now watching over her mom from the Rainbow Bridge.
+Rest in peace, Trixie, always missed, forever loved.

 Memories of Penne & Warden

-I connected with Warden and her sidekick Penne through our mutual love of tennis.
 Oh yes, Warden loved her tennis, especially a little known player by the name of RAFAEL NADAL (hee hee).
 A group of us would ‘watch’ matches together via Twitter, with some of us rooting for players who, let’s say, Warden wasn’t too crazy about.
-She’d remind us just how much better Nadal was compared with all others.
+She’d remind us just how much better Nadal was.
 Based on this pic, you can understand just how devoted Warden and Penne were to their Spaniard

-I know others were much closer to Penne and Warden than I, and I am so very sorry for your loss.
-I have combed through Twitter and Facebook to collect some pictures to remember and celebrate a woman and a parrot that brought together a scattered group of people who would otherwise may have never connected in the virtual or real world.
+I know others of you, my friends, were closer to Penne and Warden than I, and I am so sorry for your loss.
+Having combed through Twitter and Facebook, I share these well-loved pictures in remembrance and celebration of a woman and parrot who gathered scattered individuals into uniquely close community in cyberspace.